The Cinnamon Bear: Influence

 Timothy John, a proposed radio serial by Carlton E. Morse, featured a teddy bear who spoke with an Irish accent.
 As noted by Martin Grams, Jr., Morse's unused plot synopsis was obviously inspired by The Cinnamon Bear.

 The former Lipman's department store chain based in Portland, Oregon, was known for its annual Christmas-time appearances of the Cinnamon Bear, a popular Portland tradition from 1937 to the 1990s.
 The Cinnamon Bear was introduced as a Lipman's-sponsored radio story character, meant to count down the days until Christmas.
 Along with Santa Claus, his costumed likeness appeared every Christmas at Lipman's stores, handing out cookies to children.
 Frederick & Nelson continued the practice after acquiring and rebranding the Lipman's chain.
 The Cinnamon Bear survives today as a souvenir at the Fifth Avenue Suites.
 To this day, the Cinnamon Bear is aired during the holidays on K103.
-The Cinnamon Bear radio show can also be heard on Kool 99.1 in Eugene, Oregon every Christmas.
+The Cinnamon Bear radio show can also be heard on Kool 99.1 in Eugene, Oregon every Christmas, and WLCB 101.5FM in Slades Corners, WI every Christmas Eve.

 Portland Spirit Cruises & Events (Portland, Oregon) developed the first Cinnamon Bear Cruise in 2005, based on the radio show by Glanville and Elizabeth Heisch's memorable characters and the radio show.
 After a two year pause due to the COVID-19 pandemic, the cruise celebrated its 19th year in 2024, offering approximately 12 breakfast cruises during the month of December.
 On board, children of all ages meet Queen Melissa, Cinnamon Bear, Crazy Quilt Dragon, Jack Frost, Captain Taffy, and numerous other magical characters from the radio series.